-- be a sustainable and ongoing position of not less than 6 months, and the Wage Subsidy Employer knows of no reason why the Employment will not continue indefinitely.
-This means the Employment is not intended to end when the Wage Subsidy ceases. - offer a minimum average of 20 hours per week over the duration of the Wage Subsidy Agreement - comply with all Employment standards for the Employment position under any Commonwealth, state and/or territory laws, including: - o complying with the National Employment Standards Fair Work Act 2009 (Cth). - paying the relevant Wage Subsidy Participant at least the equivalent of the minimum rate prescribed in any Modern Award that covers or applies to the Employment position or, if no Modern Award covers or applies to the Employment position, at least the equivalent of the National Minimum Wage
+- be a sustainable and ongoing position expected to continue indefinitely.
+This means the Employment is not intended to end when the Wage Subsidy ceases. - offer at least a minimum average of 20 hours per week which can be averaged over the duration of the Wage Subsidy Agreement to flexibly support Participant and Employer needs - comply with all Employment standards for the Employment position under any Commonwealth, state and/or territory laws, including but not limited to: - o complying with the National Employment Standards Fair Work Act 2009 (Cth). - complying with the minimum terms and conditions of Employment prescribed in any Modern Award that covers or applies to the Employment position - paying the relevant Wage Subsidy Participant at least the equivalent of the minimum rate prescribed in any Modern Award that covers or applies to the Employment position or, if no Modern Award covers or applies to the Employment position, at least the equivalent of the National Minimum Wage - comply with all relevant laws and requirements of any Commonwealth, state, territory or local authority, including work, health and safety legislation - provide a safe system of work for the Wage Subsidy Participant at all times during the Wage Subsidy Placement

-- comply with all relevant laws and requirements of any Commonwealth, state, territory or local authority, including work, health and safety legislation - provide a safe system of work for the Wage Subsidy Participant at all times during the Wage Subsidy Placement - not displace an existing employee - not be a commission-based, self-employment or subcontracted position (excluding Placements with labour hire companies or group training organisations) - not otherwise be a Non-Payable Outcome as defined in the Vacancies and Outcomes Chapter.
+- not displace an existing employee - not be a commission-based, self-employment or subcontracted position (excluding Placements with labour hire companies or group training organisations) - not otherwise be an Unsuitable position as defined in the Deed.